Bullet-riddled U.S. flag that survived D-Day comes home 75 years later

 Trump attended ceremonies in Normandy on June 6 marking the 75th anniversary of the D-Day invasion.

-Reporting By Steve Holland; Editing by Dan Grebler
+Reporting by Steve Holland; Editing by Dan Grebler